devoteamgcloud/poc-monday-orange-csv-fastapi/plan.md

     ! use cursor for pagination
     ! assign result to a dictionnary
-3. Format data to insert new projects and update existing ones
+3. Compare CSV projects with Monday query result and format data to insert new projects and update existing ones

+TODO:
+test fetch times for full boards